michaelnisi/level-random/README.md

 lr(opts())
 ```

 Although, in general, we leverage the lexicographical sort order of [LevelDB](http://leveldb.org/) keys (to stream ranges), occasionally we encounter the oddball use case which requires to read randomly from the store.
-To read a bunch of unsorted values for random keys, this module might be useful.
+To read a bunch of unsorted values for random keys this module might be useful.

 ## Installation